Carbon steel

+The addition of significant amounts of other metals, such as nickel, chromium, vanadium, molybdenum, changes the materials definition from carbon steel to alloy steel.

 As the carbon content percentage rises, steel has the ability to become harder and stronger through heat treating; however, it becomes less ductile.
 Regardless of the heat treatment, a higher carbon content reduces weldability.
 In carbon steels, the higher carbon content lowers the melting point.

-High-carbon steel has many uses, such as milling machines, cutting tools (e.g. chisels) and high strength wires.
-These applications require a much finer microstructure, which improves toughness.
+High-carbon steel has many uses, primarily applications where medium strength and low material cost are factors, including: high strength steel wires, springs, bolts, garden and agricultural tools, wood chisels and axes.